MatthewOwen0519/azure-network-protocols/README.md

 - Retrieve the private IP address of the Ubuntu VM and attmpt to ping from within the Windows 10 VM
 - Initiate a perpetual/non-stop ping from your Windows 10 VM to your Ubuntu VM
+  - in cmd, type ping -t and then the private IP address
 - Open the Network Security Group your Ubuntu VM is using and disable incoming ICMP traffic
+  - Azure portal -> search Network Security Group ->
 - Back in the Windows 10 VM, observe the ICMP traffic in Wireshark and the command line Ping activity
   - Stop the Ping activity

 </p>
 <br />